grisselfaura/Milestone-First-Project-User-Centric-Frontend-Development/README.md

 - The design color scheme was chosen by a local graphic designer with further insight to the peruvian marketing trends to create a colorful visual impact and straighforward easy-to-use feeling.

 - For the buyers, I wanted to provide them with a brief overview of the company, the product's categories and a contact form to request such product via a user friendly design.
-  This way, they would be able to get a glimpse of Agronut Perú, the products catalog and an easy-reliable option to contact Agronut Perú if they choose to obtain such product.
+  This way, they would be able to get a glimpse of Agronut Perú, the products catalog and an easy-reliable option to contact Agronut Perú if they choose to obtain such product or simply information.
   In the 'Contact us' section, I wanted them to be able to quickly reach Agronut Perú customer service and sales using a safely approach to avoid potential local internet scams.
-  A google map link showing the company address was also provided for their information.
+  A google map link in the footer showing the company address was also provided for their information.

 - For potential partnerships, I wanted to provide them with a brief overview of the company oppportunities in the 'Join us' section and corresponding subsections.
   [Subsections with corresponding information will be further developed upon company request}.